 - 10. An RFP is usually considered a business document that announces a project, describes it and solicits bids or responses from qualified entities to complete it.
-This is a common method utilized by both private and public sector entities.
-In most cases, the entity requesting the bids or responses is responsible for evaluating the feasibility and quality of the responses submitted against some type of review criteria, which are usually published in the RFP.
-The requesting organization not only looks at the quality of the responses but also must review the financial health of the respondents and their ability to undertake the project. - 11.
-In general, RFPs are publicly announced in a document the TOR that defines and describes the process, its goals and the organization that is sponsoring it, and outlines the bidding process and award terms.
-The RFPs also advise proponents on how to prepare proposals, with specific guidance on how the proposal should be formatted and presented.
+This is a common method utilized by private and public sector entities.
+In most cases, the entity requesting the bids or responses is responsible for evaluating the feasibility and quality of the responses submitted against specified review criteria, which are usually published in the RFP.
+The requesting organization looks at the quality of the responses and must review the respondents' financial health and their ability to undertake the project. - 11.
+In general, RFPs are publicly announced in a document the TOR that defines and describes the process, its goals and the organization that is sponsoring it and outlines the bidding process and award terms.
+The RFPs also advise proponents on preparing proposals, with specific guidance on how the proposal should be formatted and presented.
 They usually include instructions on what information the proponent must include and the desired format.
-RFPs are used to open up competition among different entities and to remove bias from the process.
-In most cases, although not necessarily the particular case of the GCF, the entity announcing the RFP usually wants to ensure that they attract the best value-for-money proposition and most competitive proposals.
+RFPs are used to engender competition among different entities and to remove bias from the process.
+In most cases, although not necessarily in the GCF's case, the entity announcing the RFP usually wants to ensure they attract the best value-for-money propositions and most competitive proposals.
 In some other cases, the organization soliciting the proposals may put out an RFP to obtain multiple proposals and a variety of perspectives on the targeted topic.

 &lt;sup>3 Lawrence, R.B., Rallis, S.F, Davis, L.C. and Harrington, K., 2018.
 Developmental evaluation: bridging the gaps between proposal, program and practice.
-Evaluation, 24 (1), pp. 69-83.
+Evaluation, 24(1), pp. 69-83.